DIY Burlesque, Medieval and Gothic Halloween Costumes

 Halloween Burlesque Tease Queen

 With a small amount of outlay and a bit of time for embellishments, you can create your own burlesque look.

 A corset will flatter most body types, though if you’re uncomfortable with bare arms you can always pick up a shrug or something similar to hide your wobbly bits.
-The boning will help hide a less than perfect tummy, and your womanly assets will look wickedly tempting.
-Incredibly priced corsets from Miss Discreet start at around £17.99, and include plus sizes.
+The boning will help create a structured waistline, and your womanly assets will look wickedly tempting.

-If you schedule an hour or so a day, the complete look shouldn’t take much time at all, and you can finish with optional pieces such as long gloves or knee-high stockings.
+If you schedule a little time each day, the complete look shouldn’t take much time at all, and you can finish with optional pieces such as long gloves or knee-high stockings.
 Voila!